 Cloud Networking Internals for Developers: VPCs, Subnets, and Firewalls

-Demystify cloud networking for developers — CIDR block math and subnetting, route table evaluation with longest prefix match, Internet Gateways, NAT gateway IP masquerading, stateful Security Groups vs stateless NACLs, and VPC peering with transit routing.
+See cloud networking from the inside: CIDR block math and subnetting, route table evaluation with longest prefix match, Internet Gateways, NAT gateway IP masquerading, stateful Security Groups vs stateless NACLs, and VPC peering with transit routing.

 See the Invisible